asthonman/RPC-Prison-Break/6_AI/README.md

-- **Enemies** - The active opponent that plays against the game player and therefore requires strategic decision making
+- **Enemies** - The active opponent that plays against the game player and therefore requires strategic decision making.
+Some escaped CSDs and RPCs hostile to the player.
-- **NPCs** - Non-combat and Friendly Characters
+- **NPCs** - Non-combat and Friendly Characters.
+Other Site Security, Researchers, and MSTs.
+Maybe some CSDs.
 - **Support** - Player and Collision Detection, Pathfinding